stuartmonro/stuartmonro.github.io/_pages/travel_folder/parkstips.md

 We should make a list of the things we'd like to do before we go into the MK - it’s unlikely we'll be able to do everything in one day, but we also don't want to be zig-zagging across the park

-We should look to be sitting outside the TTC an hour before the park opens because we have to get parked, get through security & ticketing & get over to the park entrance.
+We should look to be sitting outside the transportation and ticket centre (TTC) an hour before the park opens because we have to get parked, get through security & ticketing & get over to the park entrance.
 TTC usually only opens around 45min - 1 hour before the park opens

 When entering the park, scan the security entrances and look for ones with shorter queues - they will exist